 Nearly 2,000,000 corporations and limited liability companies are formed in the U.S. under the laws of the States each year.
 Few States require information about the beneficial ownership of the corporations and limited liability companies formed under their laws.
 A person forming a corporation or limited liability company within the United States typically provides less information at the time of incorporation than is required to obtain a bank account or driver’s license; typically, not naming a single beneficial owner.
 Criminals have exploited State formation procedures to conceal their identities when forming corporations or limited liability companies in the United States, and used the newly created entities to commit crimes affecting interstate and international commerce such as terrorism, proliferation financing, drug and human trafficking, money laundering, tax evasion, counterfeiting, piracy, securities fraud, financial fraud, and acts of foreign corruption.

-Lack of comprehensive AML/CFT requirements for certain financial institutions, gatekeeper professions and anonymous purchases of real estate
+Lack of comprehensive AML/BSA and CFT requirements for certain financial institutions, gatekeeper professions and anonymous purchases of real estate

 According to the US Treasury Report, certain financial institutions that qualify as “banks”, are not regulated by appropriate federal regulators, are exempted from AML/BSA and provide banking services do not have AML programs in place.
 Consequently, these institutions are not subject to Customer Identification Program (CIP) rules.
 There are approximately 669 of these institutions in the U.S. They are classified as: